PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Understanding Scupper Holes: The Foundation

-Before diving into scupper plugs, let's talk about why your kayak has holes in it.
-Scupper holes are intentional drainage points molded into sit-on-top kayaks.
-They serve two critical purposes:
+Before you can understand kayak plugs, you need to know why your boat has holes in it to begin with.
+Scupper holes are intentional drainage points molded directly into sit-on-top kayaks during manufacturing.
+They serve two critical purposes that make this kayak design so popular.

-Self-bailing drainage: Water that enters your kayak (from waves, rain, or paddle drip) drains out automatically through these scupper drain holes.
+Self-bailing drainage: Water entering your kayak from waves, rain, or paddle drip drains out automatically through these scupper holes.
+No bucket or bilge pump needed - the kayak essentially bails itself.

-The genius of this design became clear during my first choppy water paddle on Lake Michigan.
-Every wave that washed over my deck immediately drained out through the scupper holes.
-No bucket needed, no pumping required - the kayak essentially bailed itself.
+The genius of this design became obvious during my first choppy-water paddle on Lake Michigan.
+Every wave washing over my deck immediately drained away through the scupper holes.
+I stayed drier and more stable than I would have in a sit-inside kayak that was taking on water with no easy way to empty it.

-Most kayaks have 6-8 scupper holes strategically placed in:
+Most kayaks have 6-8 scupper holes strategically positioned:

-• The seat area (under and around your seat)
+• Seat area - directly under and around your seat

 What Exactly Are Scupper Plugs?

-Scupper plugs are simple devices - essentially rubber or plastic stoppers designed to seal your kayak's scupper holes when needed.
-Think of them as specialized drain plugs for your kayak, similar to a bathtub plug but engineered for marine use.
+Scupper plugs are simple devices - specialized rubber or silicone stoppers designed to seal your kayak's scupper holes when needed.
+Think of them as drain plugs for your kayak, similar to a bathtub stopper but built to handle marine conditions and repeated installation.

-I've tested dozens of different types over the years, from basic foam balls (yes, some people use golf balls!) to high-tech self-draining models.
-The most common materials include:
+Over the years, I've tested dozens of different types, from basic foam balls to advanced kayak scupper valves.
+The most common plug materials include:

-• Silicone: Flexible, won't degrade in UV light
+• Silicone scupper plugs: Maximum flexibility, won't degrade in UV light

-• Pull loop or tab for easy removal
+• Pull loop or tab for quick, tool-free removal

-• Proper sizing for your specific scupper holes
+• Proper scupper plug sizes matched to your specific scupper holes

 Do You Really Need Scupper Plugs?